Analgesics

 WEHI-P8 for COVID-19

-WEHI-P8 has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+WEHI-P8 has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed WEHI-P8 in detail.

 Komander et al., A novel PLpro inhibitor scaffold that protects mice from Long-COVID, Research Square, doi:10.21203/rs.3.rs-4899442/v1